MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/multi-access-edge-compute-ha-content.md

 ### Performance

-Because Azure public MEC is designed to host latency-critical applications, failover to a secondary region increases the latency of the workloads and might not provide the same level of performance.
+ Azure public MEC is designed to host latency-critical applications.
+Because failover to a secondary region increases the latency of the workloads, it might not provide the same level of performance.
 Depending on the application and its sensitivity to this increased latency, you need to decide which of the services, if any, should fail over to the region.

 ### Databases